FullByte/FullByte.github.io/docs/tech/standards/relevant-xkcd.md

 # XKCD

-In many ocasions there is a [relevant](https://www.explainxkcd.com) [XKCD](https://xkcd.com) to refer to the situation/topic.
+In many occasions there is a [relevant](https://www.explainxkcd.com) [XKCD](https://xkcd.com) to refer to the situation/topic.
 This list contains some of them.

 ## Security